madprops/huebot/README.md

 Makes the bot leave the current room.

+>backgroundadd

+The state of the room's background can be saved to be changed later.

+For example ".backgroundadd funny" will save the current background image, background mode, and background tile dimensions.

+When ".background funny" is used, it will change it back to those.

+This can be used in conjunction with themes to fully customize the look of a room.

+Backgrounds will only be saved if the background image is not hosted by the system, since those get deleted after they're changed.

+>backgroundremove

+Removes a background.

+>backgroundrename

+Renames a background.

+>background

+Used to change the background.

+>backgrounds

+List of backgrounds.
+Can be filtered with an argument.

 # Replacements

 Strings in some cases can get replaced to certain things depending on the keyword.